infracost/docs/docs/infracost_cloud/key_concepts.md

 ### Override project names

-There are two main reasons why you might want to override the project name:
-1. When a path such as `/tmp/plan.json` is used, the name can become long and hard to understand.
-This feature lets you set the name to something more understandable.
+Sometimes, like when a path such as `/tmp/plan.json` is used, the name can become long and hard to understand.
+In those cases you may want to set the name to something more understandable.
-2. Infracost Cloud groups projects with the same name together, so if you'd like multiple cost estimates to be associated with a project, use the same name for them.

 Use the `--project-name` flag with `infracost breakdown` and `diff` to override the auto-generated project name.
 This flag can also be set in CI/CD integrations, where you can also use environment variables to customize the value.